kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 dependency ordering.
 The annotation helps to determine the apply order, and dependency reconciliation while applying and deletion and prevents accidental premature deletion.

-For example If the annotation `config.kubernetes.io/depends-on: /namespaces/default/Pod/pod-a` is added to `pod-b`,  it identifies that `pod`-a must be successfully applied prior to `pod-b` actuation.
+For example If the annotation `config.kubernetes.io/depends-on: /namespaces/default/Pod/pod-a` is added to `pod-b`, it identifies that `pod-a` must be successfully applied prior to `pod-b` actuation.

 For more details, see [depends on](https://kpt.dev/reference/annotations/depends-on/) in the KPT documentation.